pettta/fastapi-mock-auth-ex/readme.md

 python >= 3.10

 # Different Authorization Flows
-##  Resource Owner Password Credentials Grant (Password Flow): With Dependency Injection
+##  Resource Owner Password Credentials Grant (Password Flow):
+Notes:
+- uses dependency injection with password flow: coupling the auth and API into one place
+- uses HS256 = HMAC using SHA256 for signing our JWTs

 First open a new bash instance, then depending on if you want:

 (1) Extremely Basic backend